cralcubo/tinnitus-atenuator/README.md

 Dependencies
 ------------
-This program depends on the DSP libraries from: source-code.biz, they can be downloaded from: http://www.source-code.biz/dsp/java/
+This program depends on the DSP libraries from: [source-code.biz](http://www.source-code.biz/dsp/java/)